Nurse Practitioner (NP) Programs Online in Kansas

 Online & Campus Based - Website

-- Online and campus hybrid
+- Hybrid online and campus format.

-- Minimum 3.0 GPA
+- Minimum 3.0 GPA for admission.

 - Graduate Certificate - Psychiatric/Mental Health Nurse Practitioner Certificate